ayushduttatreya/Sutram/README.md

 2. **Vector search** — If not cached, search PostgreSQL using pgvector.
 Find the 50 most similar memories by meaning using approximate nearest-neighbor (ANN) search.
 The tenant filter is applied *before* the similarity sort — a critical security constraint (ADR-008).
 3. **Reranking** — Score all candidates using: `similarity × 0.6 + recency × 0.3 + frequency × 0.1`.
 Recency decay is type-specific: episodic memories decay with a 30-day half-life; semantic and procedural memories never decay.
 Return the top K.

 **For engineers:** ANN queries use `hnsw` cosine distance on pgvector (partial index on `compressed = false`), which updates dynamically on insert and handles tenant-filtered queries without Voronoi cell misalignment.
 The search also queries `memory_summaries` (compressed/archived memories) in a second pass and merges candidates before reranking — archived memories remain retrievable.
 ADR-007 enforces embedding model versioning: every row stores `embedding_model`, and queries group candidates by model, embed with the same model per group, and merge before reranking.
 The frequency term is capped at `min(log(access_count+1), 2.0)` to prevent high-access items from overwhelming the similarity signal.
-Access stats are updated post-response via FastAPI `BackgroundTasks` with a fresh DB session.
+Access stats (`access_count`, `accessed_at`) are updated post-response via FastAPI `BackgroundTasks` with a fresh DB session and explicit tenant context.

 ### 3. Execution Observability